SteelPh0enix/unreasonable-llama-discord/README.md

-poetry install # must be done once to create virtualenv and set up dependencies for the bot export LLAMA_CPP_SERVER_URL="http://llama-ip:llama-port/" export UNREASONABLE_LLAMA_DISCORD_API_KEY="MyAPIKey" poetry run python . [template name]
+poetry install # must be done once to create virtualenv and set up dependencies for the bot export LLAMA_CPP_SERVER_URL="http://llama-ip:llama-port/" export UNREASONABLE_LLAMA_DISCORD_API_KEY="MyAPIKey" poetry run python . [path/link to original huggingface model repository]
 ```

-where `[template name]` is the name of chat template to be used by the bot.
+where `[path/link to original huggingface model repository]` is either
+* Short-hand (like `meta-llama/Meta-Llama-3-8B-Instruct`) or full (like `https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct`) URL to huggingface repository with original (**not quantized!**) model
+* Path to downloaded repository with model's `tokernizer_config.json` (and possibly other tokenizer-related files, model itself is NOT required)

+This is required for the bot to properly format the messages into the chat format.

 The bot should perform a single request to `/health` endpoint at the start, and if everything is configured correctly it should show loaded model's path in the activity and start responding to queries.